1927 World Snooker Championship: Background

-The entry fee was five guineas per player, with a five-guineas sidestake.
+The entry fee was five guineas per player, with a five-guineas wager between the players for each match.
 Gate receipts for each match, after expenses, were to be equally shared out between the players concerned.
-It was planned that the half of the total entry fees would be awarded between the winner and runner-up, with the winner receiving sixty percent.
-However, Davis, the eventual champion, won the £6 and 10 shillings from gate receipts, and the BACC used the player's part of the fees towards purchasing the trophy.
-Snooker historian Clive Everton wrote that when the official professional snooker tournament was introduced, "billiards was still very much the premier game, with snooker a sideshow which few were convinced would ever come to much as a public entertainment," and that the early championships received "minimal publicity."
+The terms specified that half of the total entry fees would go to the finalists, the winner receiving sixty percent of the part allocated to prize money.
+Davis, the eventual champion, received £6 and 10 shillings from gate receipts, but the BACC used £19 from the players' part of the entry fees, which were expected to be used as prize money, towards purchasing the trophy.
+Snooker historian Clive Everton wrote that when the official professional snooker tournament started, "Billiards was still very much the premier game, with snooker a sideshow which few were convinced would ever come to much as a public entertainment," and that the early championships received "minimal publicity".
 The same trophy awarded to Davis is still presented to the world champion each year.

-There were ten players who entered the championship.
-The Observers correspondent opined that "the policy of playing a serious [snooker] match in conjunction with the billiards has proved an additional public attraction," and that only three of the leading billiards players, Willie Smith, Tom Reece, and Arthur Peall, had declined to participate in the championship.
-An article in Athletic News said that the field of entrants was "on the whole representative and piquant."
+Ten players entered the championship.
+There were two matches in a preliminary round; the two winners of these would join the other six players in the quarter-finals.
+The Observers correspondent opined that "the policy of playing a serious [snooker] match in conjunction with the billiards has proved an additional public attraction", and that only three of the leading billiards players, Willie Smith, Tom Reece, and Arthur Peall, had declined to participate in the championship.
+An article in the Athletic News said that the field of entrants was "on the whole representative and piquant".